srijan9999/jcik/README.md

 Software Stack

-SaaS
+* SaaS - Software as a Service

-IaaS - Infrastcuture as a Service
+* IaaS - Infrastcuture as a Service

 Operating System

 Virtual Machine & Storage

 IP Addresses

 Provides Infrastrcture

 Enhanced Scalability

 Felxible

-PaaS
+* PaaS - Platform as a Service
+  UI are used can 't use OS

+* XaaS - X (Anything/Everything) as a Service

 # Networking